rderelle/fastlin/README.md

 ### Overview

-Fastlin is an ultra-fast program to perform lineage typing of Mycobacterium tuberculosis complex (MTBC) fastq samples.
-Using a kmer-based approach, it can accuratly predict MTBC lineages and mixtures of MTBC lineages in seconds.
+Fastlin is an ultra-fast program to perform lineage typing of <i>Mycobacterium tuberculosis</i> complex (MTBC) fastq samples.
+Using a kmer-based approach, it can accuratly predict MTBC lineages and strain mixtures in seconds.

 Reference:[TBA](https://www)